MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--dist2PercentileEstimate=FLOAT-VALUE`
 Percentile of per-point nearest neighbour distances used to estimate `dist2`.

+### `--positionQuantizationScaleAdjustsDist2=0|1`
+Adjusts `dist2` according to `sequenceScale`.
+This option simplifies the specification of the per-attribute `dist2` parameter.

+The squared distance threshold used for generating levels-of-detail in attribute coding is dependent on the point cloud density and is therefore affected by geometry quantization.
+When this parameter is enabled, `dist2` values are scaled by `sequenceScale` squared, thereby allowing `dist2` to be specified as an intrinsic property of the source sequence.

 ### `--lodSubsamplingPeriod=INT-VALUE|INT-VALUE-LIST`
 A list of sampling periods used to generate successive levels of detail.